smilingrumia/pixiv-extraction/README.md

 	- Art filename format
 	- MAYBE: is better NOT logout via pixiv web page(this may disable the cookie?)
 	- Clipboard-mode URL pickup + youtube-dl
-	- Remove  ‘Email Image’ from firefox  New!
+	- Remove  ‘Email Image’ from firefox
 	- In future, when pixiv make change in their site
 - [Change log](#change-Log)
 ----------------------------